sarahconnollybristol/cs-uob.github.io/PGT/Summer/Summer-Project.md

 at some point in the future, perhaps in a different part of your project.
 If you never saved this method or section, however, you’ll have to do the whole thing from scratch again.
 Version control is your friend, for both your code and your report.
 Never assume that something you’ve written is useless.
 That useless code will come back to haunt you in a few weeks when it’s the perfect solution to another problem but you never saved it.

-# Academics

-## What do you Need?

-Gone are the days of using university computers for this degree.
-Although you could get away with not having a powerful computer in the past, it is becoming increasingly difficult to complete this degree using university resources alone.
-The online nature of a large portion of the course means you should have a reasonable laptop and high-speed internet access at a minimum.
-You will need to be on video chats for multiple hours a day, so solid internet access is essential.
-You will also likely find it more convenient to download most of the programs you’re required to use, rather than trying to use a remote desktop connection or work in the lab (as neither option is entirely reliable).

-Additional textbooks or materials are occasionally recommended by a unit director, but are rarely required.